gadrian78/he-tokens-snapshot/README.md

 |-- user1
 |---- daily
 |---- weekly
+|---- ...
 |-- user2
 |---- daily
 |---- weekly
+|---- ...
 ```

 ## Running the Tool Manually

 There are different ways to run the Hive Portfolio Tracker manually.

-Before I decribe them, note that in the previous section I described the semi-automated way to run it, setting up automation and stopping it at will.
+Before I decribe them, note that in the previous section I described the semi-automated way to run it, by setting up automation and stopping it at will.

 Let's see what are the manual ways to use the tool.

 First of all, another helper script makes it easy if you want to run the tool on occasions for a list of accounts and associted tokens.
 That is `take-snapshot-multiple-accounts.sh`.
-Customize it with your own accounts and tokens, and run it when you want!
+Customize it with your own accounts and tokens, and run it when you want.

 If you want to run the tool for one account at a time, the Python script to run is `take-snapshot.py` (used by all other methods above).